Skip to content

 Agent CLI

 The pipelex-agent CLI is a machine-first interface designed for automated environments like Claude Code skills.
-All output is structured JSON to stdout, with no interactive prompts or Rich formatting.
+Output format varies by command — JSON, raw TOML, or markdown — with no interactive prompts or Rich formatting.
+Structured commands emit JSON errors to stderr; fmt and lint pass through native plxt output.

 Command Description